Masamist/PocoAPocoHairSaloon/README.md

 ![Poco a Poco](https://github.com/Masamist/PocoAPocoHairSaloon/blob/main/pocoapoco.png)

 ## Introduction
-This project is a solo project working with a real client an opportunity to research CMS and their benefits and how they are configured.
+This project is a solo project, working with a real client an opportunity to research CMS and their benefits and how they are configured.
 I created a static website, then included the CMS as a customer linking to the CMS site when they make a reservation.
-For ‘pocp a poco’ the CMS, I selected was SimplyBook.me.
-This is web based software CMS which enables you to create a booking then synchronize your booking on your calendar, also has features like managing membership and email remainder.
+For ‘pocp a poco’ the CMS I selected was SimplyBook.me.
+This is web based software CMS which enables you to create a booking then synchronize your booking on your calendar, also has features like managing membership and email reminder.

 ## Project Overview
 This Web project was to create a website using a Content Management System (CMS).